cherrywy08/Getting-CleaningData/README.md

 Program line 34 - 38:
 In the newly created data set, row names are combinations of subjects and activities.
 Create two new variables "ActivityLevel" & "Subject" in the clean data set.
 Extract subject ID and activity name from row names for each record, and assign them to the newly created variable.

+Program line 40:
+Write the clean data set into "clean_data.txt" in working directory.